Bellingham scores twice as Real Madrid win at Almeria

 Match ends, Almeria 1, Real Madrid 3.

-England midfielder Jude Bellingham scored twice as Real Madrid came from behind to maintain their 100% La Liga start with a victory at Almeria.
+England midfielder Jude Bellingham scored twice as Real Madrid came from behind to maintain their 100% start in La Liga with a victory at Almeria.

 Bellingham, 20, has now scored three goals in the opening two Spanish top-flight matches since joining Real from Borussia Dortmund this summer.

-Vinicius Junior chipped in Real's third of the night after Bellingham had levelled and put the visitors in front.
+Vinicius Jr chipped in with Real's third of the night after Bellingham had levelled and put the visitors in front.

 Sergio Arribas' early header had given Almeria the lead.